booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

 ## CRL versus OCSP

-Everyone verifying certificates needs a method to check if the certificate has been revoked.
+Everyone verifying certificates needs a method to check if the certificate has been revoked meanwhile.
 Two different methods are currently used:

-   * A __certificate revocation list__ (CRL) is one file containing information about every revoked certificate issued by this CA. It is digitaly signed by the CA, has a limited validity period and is distributed via a HTTP server.
+   * A __certificate revocation list__ (CRL) is one file containing a list of all revoked certificates issued by this CA. It is digitaly signed by the CA, has a limited validity period and is distributed via a HTTP server.
      See also: https://en.wikipedia.org/wiki/Certificate_revocation_list

    * With the __Online Certificate Status Protocol__ (OCSP) you can send a specific query to an OCSP reponder (provided by the CA) to check the revocation status of one single certificate.
 For the transfer also HTTP is used.
 The response is also digitaly signed by the CA and also has a limited livetime.